Hope, Advocacy, and the Road Ahead: The Future of the BIPOC Disability Community in Northern Virginia

 -Karen Arnett, Travel Trainer

-“Everyone deserves to live safely in their community and have full access to its opportunities, yet this is still not a reality for many especially in African American disability community.
+“Everyone deserves to live safely in their community and have full access to its opportunities, yet this is still not a reality for many especially in the African American disability community.
 As we reflect during Black History Month, advocacy feels as critical today—and for the future—as it was during the civil rights movements of the 1950s and 1960s.
 Remaining vigilant, informed, and engaged in current legislation is essential to protecting hard-won rights and equity for generations to come.”

 -Pansy Walker, Senior Outreach and Expansion Coordinator